Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Minimum number of incorporators / shareholders and residency requirements

-There must be at least one incorporator upon incorporation of the company.
 No residency conditions are required for incorporators.
-However, in case of foreign incorporators (other than those from the EU or other States that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.
+However, in cases of foreign incorporators (other than those from the EU or other States that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.

 Minimum number of directors (or other applicable officers) and residency requirements

-There must be at least one director upon incorporation of the company.
+There must be at least one (1) director upon incorporation of the company.

 No residency conditions are required for directors for legal purposes.
-However, in case of foreign directors (other than those from the EU or other States that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.
+However, in cases of foreign directors (other than those from the EU or other States that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-Is the physical presence of incorporators / directors required in the jurisdiction for incorporation, formation or organization?
+Is the physical presence of incorporators/directors/shareholders required in the jurisdiction for incorporation, formation, or organisation?

-The physical presence of the shareholders/incorporators is not required, since the execution of the notarial deed of incorporation may be carried out by virtue of a power of attorney.
-The presence of the directors is not required at all for the incorporation of the company.
+The physical presence of the shareholders/incorporators is not required since the execution of the notarial deed of incorporation may be carried out by power of attorney (see above under question 8, §2).

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

 Yes, it is.
-In particular:
+In particular –

 What is the title of the applicable company registry?

-Companies’ Registry (“Camera di commercio industria artigianato e agricoltura”)
+Companies' Registry (Camera di commercio industria artigianato e agricoltura).

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: